 If you drive a car you can follow the same direction, there are parking areas in Barangay Pundaquit where you can park your vehicle.

-From Pundaquit, hire a boatmen that will take you to Anawangin, Nagsasa, Capones, Camara and a lot more.
-Boatride normally costs Php1000 or $23.31 to Php1500 or $34.97 depending on the space and will take you approximately 20-30 minutes to reach anawangin.
+From Pundaquit, hire a boatman that will take you to Anawangin, Nagsasa, Capones, Camara and other places.
+Boat ride as of this writing normally costs PHP 1000 or $23.31 to PHP 1500 or $34.97 depending on the space and will take you approximately 20-30 minutes to reach Anawangin.

 Kuya Mike really took good care of us.
 Let me know if you have plans so I can give you his number.

 Luxent Hotel Many tourists who travel to the Philippines go to Manila.
 Quezon City may not have been a popular[…]